arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-schwenkschuster-s2s-http-sig.md

 Either client or server MAY send an `Accept-Signature` header, but is not required to do so.
 When this header is sent, it MUST include the header components listed above.

-Following is a non-normative example of a signed request and a signed response, where the caller is using the keys specified in (TODO example-caller-jwk) (TODO: it is actually using a different key but that'll need to be fixed later).
+Following is a non-normative example of a signed request and a signed response, where the caller is using the keys specified in Section 3.1 "The Workload Identity Token" of {{?I-D.ietf-wimse-s2s-protocol}}.

 ~~~ http
 {::include includes/sigs-request.txt.out}